Table of Contents

-Lodged in the petrous temporal bone’s groove, it travels from the cavernous sinus to each side of the transverse sinus.
+Lodged in the petrous temporal bone’s groove, the superior petrosal sinus travels from the cavernous sinus to each side of the transverse sinus.

 Confluence of sinuses

-Also known as torcular Herophili in reverence of Herophilos, the Greek anatomist, the confluence is the depot for communication between the four major sinuses, namely the superior sagittal sinus, occipital sinus and the corresponding transverse sinuses.
+Also known as torcular herophili (for Herophilos, the Greek anatomist), the confluence is the depot for communication between the four major sinuses, namely the superior sagittal sinus, occipital sinus, and the corresponding transverse sinuses.

-These are arachnoid membrane projections into the DVS, which facilitate CSF drainage from the subarachnoid spaces into the venous system.
-Evidence endorses the role of arachnoid granulations as one-way valves to prevent reverse reflux from venous lakes to the subarachnoid space.
+Arachnoid granulations are arachnoid membrane projections into the DVS that facilitate CSF drainage from the subarachnoid spaces into the venous system.
+Evidence has confirmed the role of arachnoid granulations as one-way valves to prevent reverse reflux from venous lakes to the subarachnoid space.

-The most frequent location is along the lateral venous lacunae of the superior sagittal sinus, followed by transverse sinus.
-There are three consistent venous lacunae on each side of the SSS: the frontal, the parietal and the occipital lacunae.
+They are usually located along the lateral venous lacunae of the superior sagittal sinus, followed by the transverse sinus.
+There are three consistent venous lacunae on each side of the SSS: the frontal, the parietal, and the occipital lacunae.

-Named after the Italian anatomist Antonio Pacchioni, calcified granulations are termed as Pacchionian bodies.
-Occasionally, arachnoid granulations are entitled the eponym Pacchioni’s granulations.
+Named after the Italian anatomist Antonio Pacchioni, calcified granulations are called Pacchionian bodies.
+Occasionally, arachnoid granulations are called Pacchioni’s granulations.

 Granular fovea are impressions of arachnoid granulations on the undersurface of the overlying bone.